Sumy

-The city of Sumy was founded in the 1650s by the Cossacks within the historical region of Sloboda Ukraine.
+The city of Sumy was founded in the 1650s by Cossacks within the historical region of Sloboda Ukraine.

 History

 Sumy was founded by the Cossack Herasym Kondratyev from Stavyshche, Bila Tserkva Regiment on the banks of the Psel River, a tributary of the Dnieper.
-The exact date of its foundation remains a subject of discussion (in 1652 or 1655).
-In 1656–58 at the site of the Sumyn early settlement, under the leadership of the Muscovite voivode K. Arsenyev, a city-fort was built that consisted of a fort and a grad (town).
+Whether it was founded in 1652 or 1655 remains a subject of discussion.
+In 1656–58 at the site of the Sumyn early settlement, under the leadership of the Muscovite voivode K. Arsenyev, a city fort was built, consisting of a fort and a grad (town).

-In the 1670s, Sumy was expanded by adding a fortified posad (craftsmen town), after which it became the biggest fortress of Sloboda Ukraine.
-From 1658 Sumy was a center of the Sumy Cossack Regiment (military unit and local administrative division).
-In the 1680s unfortified suburbs began to develop around Sumy.
+In the 1670s, Sumy was expanded with the addition of a fortified posad (craftsman town), after which it became the biggest fortress in Sloboda Ukraine.
+From 1658 onwards, Sumy was the center of the Sumy Cossack Regiment (military unit and local administrative division).
+In the 1680s, unfortified suburbs began to develop around the city.

 At the end of the 17th century, Sumy played a role as a collection point for Muscovite troops during the Crimean campaigns of 1687 and 1689.
 During the Great Northern War, from December 1708 to January 1709, the city was the stavka (headquarters) of the Muscovite Chief of Commander headed by Tsar Peter the Great.
 Established under the leadership of Prince A. Shakhovskoy, the Commission on streamlining the Sloboda Cossack regiments was located in 1734–43 in Sumy.
 From its establishment and until the liquidation of Cossackdom in Sloboda Ukraine in 1765, the Cossack officer family of Kondratyevs exercised great influence over the city.

 Following the liquidation of the Cossack community in 1765, the Sumy Cossack Regiment as an administrative division was turned into Sumy Province of the newly created Sloboda Ukraine Governorate and the city of Sumy became its center.
 In 1780 Sumy was turned into a centre of Sumy uyezd.
-In 1786-89 the city was reformed by removing its city fort vallums.
+In 1786-89 the city was reformed by removing its city walls.

 After a period of stagnation (1765–1860s), Sumy began to transform into a big industrial and trade center with Paul's Sugar-Refining Factory (est. 1869 by I.Kharytonenko) and the Sumy Engineering Workshops (est. 1896, producing equipment for sugar refineries).
 With the construction of a railroad Vorozhba – Merefa, the Sumy train station was built in the city in January 1877.
 Various families of philanthropist industrialists, the most famous of which were the Kharytonenkos, contributed greatly to the development of Sumy.

-During the Revolution of 1905, Sumy was one of several areas which became famous throughout Russia for having established an independent peasant republic -the Sumy Republic was established by a peasant union.
+During the Revolution of 1905, Sumy was one of several areas which became famous throughout Russia for having established an independent peasant republic - the Sumy Republic was established by a peasant union.